 Do you want a hard-working blog?

-In the last few years, blogging has grown increasingly important for businesses looking to build relationships with their audiences.
+It should be no surprise that blogging has grown increasingly important for businesses looking to build relationships with their audiences.

 It should not only drive traffic directly to your website by referring to your specific services, but it should contribute a significant proportion of output on your social media channels.
-It should also lead to an increase in referrals as readers are encouraged to contact you directly after reading your content.

-Why you should start blogging
+Why your business should start blogging

-According to SEO Tribunal, companies who blog are likely to receive 97% more backlinks to their website than those who do not.
 This is backed up by Constant Content who suggests that featuring a blog on your site will give you a 434% better chance of being ranked highly on search engines.
 Blogs can also increase the impact of your email marketing campaigns as well as provide timely, and relevant content to share across your social media platforms.

 Do any of the other pages on your website work as hard as this?